 2. Mouse behavior in virtual reality.

-Matthias WolfMolecular Cryo-Electron Microscopy UnitNo availabilityNo availabilityCryo-electron microscopy
+Matthias WolfMolecular Cryo-Electron Microscopy UnitTBDTBDCryo-electron microscopy

 Projects in machine learning and data science.
 Interns will work on developing machine learning algorithms and applying them to real-world problems.
 After the internship period, we aim to submit the intern work to top machine learning venues.
 The following papers are written by recent interns: